-- Completeness: all important functions wanted by end users are available. - Accuracy: any output or calculation in the product is correct and presented with significant digits. - Efficiency: performs its actions in an efficient manner (without doing what it's not supposed to do.) - $\ensuremath{\textit{Interoperability:}}\xspace$ different features interact with each other in the best way. - Concurrency: ability to perform multiple parallel tasks, and run at the same time as other processes. - Data agnosticism: supports all possible data formats, and handles noise. - Extensibility: ability for customers or $3^{\rm rd}$ parties to add features or change behavior.
+- Completeness: all important functions wanted by end users are available. - Accuracy: any output or calculation in the product is correct and presented with significant digits. - Efficiency: performs its actions in an efficient manner (without doing what it's not supposed to do.) - Interoperability: different features interact with each other in the best way. - Concurrency: ability to perform multiple parallel tasks, and run at the same time as other processes. - Extensibility: ability for customers to add features or change behavior.